-- b.
-By a person with whom the victim shares a child in common; - c.
-By a person who is cohabitating with, or has cohabitated with, the victim as a spouse or intimate partner; - d.
-By a person similarly situated to a spouse of the victim under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred; - e.
-By any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred. - Definition of Domestic Violence (Massachusetts General Laws4): A pattern of coercive and controlling behaviors and tactics used by one person over another to gain power and control.
+- 3. Definition of Domestic Violence (Massachusetts General Laws): A pattern of coercive and controlling behaviors and tactics used by one person over another to gain power and control.
 This may include verbal abuse, financial abuse, emotional, sexual, and physical abuse.
 M.G.L.
 Ch.
 209A Section 1 further defines abuse as the occurrence of one or more of the following acts between family or household members: - a.
 Attempting to cause or causing physical harm; - b.
 Placing another in fear of imminent serious physical harm; - c.
 Causing another to engage involuntarily in sexual relations by force, threat or duress.